cpsc319-soft-proj/cpsc319-soft-proj.github.io/README.md

 1. Github web pages will automatically deploy the web page
 1. Wait a few seconds and refresh the web page to see the last changes live
 1. Congrats have a cup of tea or a beer

+### Deploy - to cs-319

+1. Save your changes.
+1. Build jekyll `bundle exec jekyll build`
+1. Copy everything under the folder `_site` to your target machine